 The Sitecore certification process includes:

-• To request a seat in SiteCore training, the candidate must submit an e-mail to IS at firstname.lastname@example.org.
-Please include the department name in the registration request.
+Requesting a spot at a SiteCore training session, the candidate must submit an e-mail to IT at email@example.com Please include the department name in the registration request.

 The POC team is responsible for maintaining factual accuracy and adding new information to department website pages such as:

 • Patient Resources- Forms- BOX Links to resources

 • Photo submissions, if a POC is submitting original images (photos not created by the USF Multi Media Journalist team or staff), please include a completed USF Photo-Video Release Form.